U.S. fights Zika mosquitoes with limited arsenal

 Sales of the Dibrome brand of naled have been estimated at $12 million a year.
 By comparison, total crop pesticide sales for some companies can exceed $500 million in a single quarter.

-Bayer, Dow Chemical(DOW.N), BASF (BASFn.DE) and other agricultural pesticide makers "are not interested in going after a $20 million or $30 million a year market," said William A. Kuser, investor relations director at Dibrome maker American Vanguard Corp (AVD.N).
+Bayer, Dow Chemical, BASF and other agricultural pesticide makers "are not interested in going after a $20 million or $30 million a year market," said William A. Kuser, investor relations director at Dibrome maker American Vanguard Corp.

 The U.S. Environmental Protection Agency has approved several new pesticides in recent years.
 But it has received few requests for using them against mosquitoes, said Jim Jones, Assistant Administrator for the agency's Office of Chemical Safety and Pollution Prevention.